 The meaning of an interdependency relationship will depend on the terms of the trust deed for your superannuation fund.
 In general, it will mean when two people live together, have a close personal relationship (beyond that of parent and child or siblings) and they provide each other with financial and domestic support and personal care.
 It can be a difficult relationship to prove, and the assistance of a legal practitioner who is experienced in submitting such a claim is always recommended.

-At Dillon Legal, we are lawyers situated at Robina on the Gold Coast.
+At Dillon Legal, we are wills and Estate lawyers situated at Robina on the Gold Coast.
 We have experience in all areas of superannuation law and will be able to provide you with advice and guidance as to an appropriate nomination for your individual circumstances.
 For example, in certain situations, we may recommend a binding nomination to minimise risk.
 In other situations, we may recommend you nominate a particular beneficiary to minimise taxation consequences.

 If you are unsure whether your superannuation nomination is appropriate for you, contact our Gold Coast superannuation lawyers today to arrange an appointment.